Danny Greene: Criminal career

-Not long afterward, Greene again found himself a target while jogging in White City Beach.
+Not long afterwards, Greene again found himself a target while jogging in White City Beach.
 A sniper, concealed several hundred feet away, fired several shots at Greene from a rifle.
 Instead of ducking to the ground, Greene pulled out his revolver and started shooting, while running toward his would-be assassin.
 The sniper fled and was never positively identified.
 Investigators learned that this attempt was part of a murder contract left by Birns.
 Greene left his wife and their three children for their own safety and moved to Collinwood, where he rented an apartment.

 Journalist Ned Whelan wrote about Greene: "Imagining himself as a feudal baron, he supported a number of destitute Collinwood families, paid tuition to Catholic schools for various children and, like the gangsters of the Twenties, actually had 50 twenty-pound turkeys delivered to needy households on Thanksgiving."
 He often picked up restaurant tabs for friends, neighbors, and acquaintances, and left generous tips.
 Greene evicted a bookmaker who operated out of a small Waterloo business, and kept a local bar in order by making personal visits.
-When a rowdy group of Hells Angels moved into Collinwood, Greene visited their headquarters with a stick of dynamite.
-He threatened to light it and throw it into their club house until they came out to hear his warning to keep things quiet while in Collinwood.